-Recently, we have identified a novel protein termed Meiotic localizer of BRCA2 (MEILB2), which binds to the meiotic DSBs and forms complex with RAD51 as well as its mediator protein BRCA2.
+Recently, we have identified novel proteins termed Meiotic localizer of BRCA2 (MEILB2) and BRCA2 and MEILB2-associating protein 1 (BRME1), which bind to the meiotic DSBs and form complex with RAD51 as well as its mediator protein BRCA2.
 BRCA2 is a potent tumor suppressor involved in DNA break repair in cancer cells, however, its meiotic functions has been largely elusive.
-We found that MEILB2 promotes the localization of BRCA2, RAD51, and DMC1 at meiotic DSBs and ensures the proper DSB repair in meiosis.
+We found that MEILB2 and BRME1 promote the localization of BRCA2, RAD51, and DMC1 at meiotic DSBs and ensures the proper DSB repair in meiosis.

 Shibuya H, Hernández-Hernández A, Morimoto A, Lumi Negishi, Höög C, Watanabe Y.